raos-projects/wordle-analysis/README.md

 on the dynamics of Wordle but also prompts a reevaluation of how we understand the balance between luck and skill in similar problem-solving contexts.

+## Acknowledgements

+The introduction and discussion were written with the assistance of generative AI.